“Let’s go surfin’ now, everybody’s learnin’ how, come on and safari with me…”

-Our free printable surfboard templates make project prep a breeze.
+Our printable surfboard templates make project prep a breeze (you can always draw your own surfboard shapes too).
 Just add paper scraps, tape, or stickers, for easy embellishments kids can use to make their own mini boards.
 Once they’re done, you can take this 2D project into the third dimension by gluing a fin to the back for little surfboards that stand just like the real things!

 Looking for a variation that’s a little simpler or less messy?
 Instead of scrape painting, you can print the templates and let kids color, or use for designing their own dream surfboards with hand-drawn details.

 Have a little one in the house?
 Make a few of these, laminate and glue a piece of sponge or scrap foam to the back.
 Pop them into a tray of water and watch them bob alongside our floating egg carton cup whale (TOO cute!) for an ocean-themed sensory bin.

 Once you’ve enjoyed your tabletop surf art, recycle your artwork into beachy summer bookmarks, use for summer birthday gift hang-tags, or make into a 2-D art keepsake by gluing to a beach-themed torn paper landscape (…need a beach-specific example?
 It’s the same process we used to make the backgrounds for these pictures!).